Seleucid era: Later usage

 An example from China: the Syriac text at the bottom of the Xi'an Stele mentions that the stele was erected in the "Year of the Greeks 1092" (781 AD), at the imperial capital city of Chang'an (modern-day Xi'an).

 The Seleucid era was used as late as the sixth century CE, for instance in the Zabad inscription in Syria, dated the 24th of Gorpiaios, 823 (24 September, 512 AD), and in the writings of John of Ephesus.
 Syriac chroniclers continued to use it up to Michael the Syrian in the 12th century AD / 15th century AG.
 It has been found on Central Asian tombstones of Christians belonging to the Church of the East well into the 14th century AD.

-The Seleucid era counting, or "era of contracts" (minyan shəṭarot), was used by Yemenite Jews in their legal deeds and contracts until modern times, a practice derived from an ancient Jewish teaching in the Talmud, requiring all Diaspora Jews to uphold its practice.
-For this reason, the Seleucid era counting is mentioned in the Book of Maccabees (I Macc. i.
+The Seleucid era counting, or "era of contracts" (minyān shəṭarōṯ), was used by Yemenite Jews in their legal deeds and contracts until modern times, a practice derived from an ancient Jewish teaching in the Talmud, requiring all Diaspora Jews to uphold its practice.
+The Seleucid era counting is mentioned in the Book of Maccabees (I Macc. i.
 11) and in the writings of the historian Josephus.
 The Seleucid era counting fell into disuse among most Jewish communities, following Rabbi David ben Zimra's cancellation of the practice when he served as Chief Rabbi of Egypt.